brandonhilkert/fucking_shell_scripts_skeleton/README.md

     └── app-server.yml
 ```

-For more details on the usage of the gem, refer to the the [github page](https://github.com/brandonhilkert/fucking_shell_scripts)
+For more details on the specific usage of the gem, refer to the the [github page](https://github.com/brandonhilkert/fucking_shell_scripts)

+## Usage

+Steps to get going using this skeleton app:

+1. git clone git@github.com:brandonhilkert/fucking_shell_scripts_skeleton.git
+2. `bundle install`
+3. Update the `/scripts` folder with the scripts you need for your servers
+4. Update the `/server` folder with the yml files for your servers
+5. Ensure AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY is an ENV variable on your system with your credentials
+6. `fss app-server`
+7. Sit back
+8. Laugh at those pulling their hair out over Chef

-## Development
+## Vagrant

 During development of a script, use vagrant: